ElixirProtocol/vertex-contracts/docs/docs.md

 3. Check that the pool given is a perp one.
 4. Check that the tokens given are not empty and that the amounts given match the amount of tokens.
 5. Check that the fee index is not bigger than the length of the token array.
-7. Execute the withdraw logic.
+6. Execute the withdraw logic.

 In any case, the flow of the `withdraw` function is the following:

 1. Get the balance of the pool in Vertex.
-2. Loop over the amounts given to create and send the respective withdraw requests to Vertex.
+2. Loop over the amounts given to create and send the respective withdrawal requests to Vertex.
    - Skip zero amounts if not the token for fee payment.
    - Fetch the token address by using the index of the amount in the amounts array and the array of supported tokens in the pool.
    - Check that the token is supported for this pool.
-   - Calculate how much of the Vertex balance should the user receive based on the given input amount to withdraw (similar to share-based logic).
+   - Calculate how much of the Vertex balance the user should receive based on the given input amount to withdraw (similar to share-based logic).
-   - Substract the amount of tokens given from the user's balance on the pool data.
+   - Subtract the amount of tokens given from the user's balance on the pool data.
 Reverts if the user does not have enough balance.
    - Check if the loop iteration number matches the fee index, which represents what token to use to pay the Vertex sequencer fee.
     * If they match, the smart contract calculates the token amount equivalent to 1 USDC.
     * This amount is added to the fee balance of Elixir as it will pay the sequencer fee of 1 USDC on behalf of the user.
 Elixir is automatically reimbursed with user claims, but it can also reimburse itself by calling the `claim` function on behalf of a user.
-    * The fee amount is then substracted from the calculated token amount to withdraw, and stored as the pending balance for claims afterward.
+    * The fee amount is then subtracted from the calculated token amount to withdraw and stored as the pending balance for claims afterward.
-   - Build and send the withdraw request to Vertex.
+   - Build and send the withdrawal request to Vertex.
 3. Emit the `Withdraw` event.

 > Note: It's vital for the VertexManager smart contract to maintain the invariant of: "each pool must have a unique pool" or "two pools cannot share the same router."
 Otherwise, a pool with a wrong router will lead to loss of funds during withdrawals because of an inflated balance of the pools.
 By nature of the current logic, it's impossible for the invariant to break, as changing a pool's router is not supported.